cpioarchiver to copy and back up files |

 a UNIX system and a PC.

-forces the creation of necessary intermediate directories if they do not already exist.
+-dforces the creation of necessary intermediate directories if they do not already exist.

-inverts the sense of pattern matching.
+-finverts the sense of pattern matching.
 More precisely,

-extracts a file from the archive if and only if
+cpio extracts a file from the archive if and only if

 it does not match any of the pattern arguments.

-archives that contain
+-Hcreates and reads cpio archives that contain

 extraneous header characters, for compatibility with historical versions

-of cpio
+of cpio.

-archives with headers
+-hcreates and reads cpio archives with headers

 structured in a "little-endian" pattern.
 The term "little-endian" refers